 Many companies involved in the “sharing economy” have also found themselves involved in lawsuits alleging misclassification.
 A federal court ruled that drivers for Uber, which operates a “ridesharing” mobile application, are “presumptive employees because they ‘perform services’ for the [company’s] benefit.”
 O’Connor v.
 Uber Technologies, Inc., 82 F. Supp.
 3d 1133, 1135 (N.D.
 Cal.
 2015).
 The court left the ultimate decision of the classification of Uber’s drivers up to a jury.

 Employment attorney James G. Schwartz has represented the rights and interests of Bay Area businesses and business owners for the past 40 years.
-To schedule a free and confidential consultation with an experienced and skilled business advocate, contact us today online or at (925) 463-1073.
+To schedule an initial confidential consultation with an experienced and skilled business advocate, contact us today online or at (925) 463-1073.

 More Blog Posts: